 I invited two dynamic young jazz pianists to participate with their ensembles: George Burton – to represent the jazz piano of Don Kirkpatrick, who was Chick Webb’s pianist and arranger during Mario’s tenure, and the divine Fletcher Henderson, with whom Mario also worked – and David Virelles, from Santiago de Cuba, to represent the great René Hernandez, from the Afro-Cubans.

-I love it when musicians ask me, “is it okay if I do something new? – my answer is always, “are you kidding? – Of course! – Four tubas and a cello – whatever you want – but at the same time, it’s a sad commentary on the state of jazz that the question needs to be asked.
-If an artist is good, he should be supported in whatever he wants to do and given the opportunity to do it.
+I love it when musicians ask me, “Is it okay if I do something new? – my answer is always, “are you kidding? – Of course! – Four tubas and a cello – whatever you want – but at the same time, it’s a sad commentary on the state of jazz that the question needs to be asked.
+If an artist is good, he/she should be supported.
 Isn’t that the whole point?
-Everyone involved in jazz is always complaining about how there’s not enough of an audience, and how, they need funding – like jazz is a disease that needs a cure.
+Everyone involved in jazz is always complaining about how there’s not enough of an audience, and how they need funding like jazz is a disease that needs a cure.
 But I don’t see the festivals offering enough variety or artists chosen for their quality and courageous innovations.
-Too often it’s the same name brands, doing the same thing, repeatedly.
+Too often, it’s the same name brands, doing the same thing repeatedly.
 My carte blanche approach to an artist I believe in is my antidote to all the fake, forced couplings – they could hardly be called collaborations – based on status, to generate publicity.
 That mentality is degrading the spirit of jazz.

-The important thing is, Jazz at the Crossroads is giving Latin American musicians and composers the respect and exposure they deserve.
+Jazz at the Crossroads is giving Latin American musicians and composers the platform and the exposure they deserve.
 Good luck with the series!